AIntelligentTech/claude-therapist/memory.md

 - Status of any contact from ex (e.g., "pick up my stuff" - has that happened?)
 - Parents' understanding and capacity to support
 - Relationship with parents generally
+- Follow-up on GP call and parent conversation outcomes

+### Session Opening Prompts for Next Time
+- "How did the GP call go?"
+- "Were you able to talk to your parents about the room?"
+- "How have the last few days been?"
+- "What's been on your mind since we last talked?"

 ### Therapeutic Relationship Notes
 - Tony sought therapy on Christmas Day despite crisis - shows high motivation and insight